Bitcoin-like cryptocurrency used to buy home in Tukwila, likely a first for Seattle-area market

 But Ponio kept an open mind.
 He did extra due diligence with the buyer’s loan officer at Guild Mortgage, one of the few — if only — loan companies around willing to deal with cryptocurrency.

 Guild Mortgage had called Fannie Mae to confirm it would accept bitcoin as an asset for purposes of securing a mortgage.
-It would, Fannie told the company, as long as there was a full paper trail documenting the buyer had paid for the cryptocurrency and then sold it back into U.S. dollars, and used that regular money for the down payment.
+It would, the federal agency told the company, as long as there was a full paper trail documenting the buyer had paid for the cryptocurrency and then sold it back into U.S. dollars, and used that for the down payment.

 Oleg Tkach, a Guild Mortgage branch manager who handled the loan on the purchase, said once he had all the buyer’s extended paperwork proving the money was his — and real — he treated the cryptocurrency like any other investment.